Mrdynamic-soni/Rethink-database-docs/README.md

 To install the server, you have to add the RethinkDB repository to your list of repositories and install via apt-get.
 To do this, paste the following lines into your terminal:

-### *source /etc/lsb-release && echo "deb https://download.rethinkdb.com/repository/ubuntu-$DISTRIB_CODENAME $DISTRIB_CODENAME main" | sudo tee /etc/apt/sources.list.d/rethinkdb.list
+### *source /etc/lsb-release && echo "deb https://download.rethinkdb.com/repository/ubuntu-$DISTRIB_CODENAME $DISTRIB_CODENAME main" | sudo tee /etc/apt/sources.list.d/rethinkdb.list*
-wget -qO- https://download.rethinkdb.com/repository/raw/pubkey.gpg | sudo apt-key add -
+*wget -qO- https://download.rethinkdb.com/repository/raw/pubkey.gpg | sudo apt-key add -sudo apt-get update* *sudo apt-get install rethinkdb*
-sudo apt-get update
-sudo apt-get install rethinkdb*

 ## After installing rethink databse in ubuntu you need to start rethik databse